 The IAP Controller controls and manages the other IAP components.
-It controls (i) the collector, by changing the attributes of the network that the IAP listens to, (ii) the aggregation process, by managing the aggregation engine and by passing in the aggregation specifier, (iii) the filtering process, by changing the filter or adapting an existing filter, (iv) the forwarder, by changing the attributes of the network (e.g. IP address and port) that the IAP sends to.
+It controls (i) the collector, by changing the attributes of the network (such as IP address and port) that the IAP listens to, (ii) the aggregation process, by managing the aggregation engine and by passing in the aggregation specifier, (iii) the filtering process, by changing the filter or adapting an existing filter, (iv) the forwarder, by changing the attributes of the network (such as IP address and port) that the IAP sends to.

-The aggregation engine itself is flexible enough to be given different aggregation specifications by the IAP Controller in order to process the data in varying way.
+The aggregation engine itself is flexibile enough to be given different aggregation specifications by the IAP Controller in order to process the data in varying way.
 For example, it can be configured to wake up once an hour and select data for the last day, and then apply an aggregation function.
-This is achieved using a mechanism that relies on plugins.
-These plugins represent code blocks, which can be pre-defined, such as an average aggregator, or can be defined to suit the need.
+This is achieved using a mechanism that relys on plugins.
+These plugins represent code blocks which can be pre-defined, such as an average aggregator, or can be defined to suit the need.

-Information dissemination is done through the IAPs.
+Information dissemination is done through the Information Aggregation Points.
 As an application may request a specific piece of information from an IAP, the deployment location of the IAPs should also consider the locations and the traffic requirements of the nodes retrieving information.
 As well as requesting information, an application has the option to subscribe to an event-based notification service by setting an appropriate threshold to a specific type of information.
 Whenever this threshold is exceeded, the application is notified.